In which situation is Spearman's Rank Correlation preferable to Pearson's correlation?

 The interquartile range, which is the difference between the upper quartile (Q3) and the lower quartile (Q1), represents the middle 50% of the data and is not affected by outliers.
 The range, on the other hand, is the difference between the maximum and minimum data values and is significantly affected by outliers.

-What is the main purpose of simple linear regression?
+What are the assumptions made in simple linear regression?

 In what situations is the coefficient of variation a better measure of dispersion than the standard deviation?